svewap/nnrestapi/Documentation/Localization/Index.rst

 **Now things get really confusing:**

-If you do a query to the database and want to get the German (= localized) version of the movie number ``123``, then at a first glance the result will look like this:
+If you do a query to the database and want to get the German (= localized) version of the movie number ``123``, then at a first glance, the result will look like this:

 .. code-block:: json